 In the execution context of the login, a registration with the desired external identity provider must be established or created.

-A valid reference to the provider account must be stored in an active user account for Lobster Data Platform (see Users, 'External user credentials').
+A valid reference to the provider account must be stored in an active user account for Lobster Data Platform (see Users, "External user credentials").

-Appropriate 'SSO System Preferences' for communication with the 'SSO Provider' must be set up, activated, and, if necessary, supported for the specific login context (see Site configurations).
+Appropriate "SSO System Preferences" for communication with the "SSO Provider" must be set up, activated, and, if necessary, supported for the specific login context (see Site configurations).

-Access to 'SSO System Preferences'
+Access to "SSO System Preferences"

-The SSO (Single Sign-On) tab contains an overview listing all 'SSO System Preferences' (SSOSystemPreferences) that can be read in the context of the current session.
+The SSO (Single Sign-On) tab contains an overview listing all "SSO System Preferences" (SSOSystemPreferences) for which read access is available in the context of the current session.

 Configuration

-The system-defined detail view for 'SSO System Preferences' is required, among other things, to create a new 'SSO System Preferences' instance using the New ribbon button (in the overview or detail view).
-Initially, the type for the SSO Provider (
+The system-predefined detail view for "SSO System Preferences" is required, among other things, to create a new "SSO System Preferences" instance via the New ribbon button (in the overview or detail view).
+Initially, the SSO provider type (ssoType) must be selected using a Combobox, so that additional, potentially provider-specific Form elements appear.

 Subject | Name | Data field | Data type | Description |